AyuubMohamud/AyuubMohamud/README.md

-Interested in Hardware Design, CPU microarchitecture
+Interested in Hardware Design, CPU microarchitecture, and compilers